-This is a great rainy day craft to get the kids involved with, using simple craft materials that you may have lying around.
+These Peg and Pipe Cleaner Crocodiles are a great rainy day craft for children.
+Using just simple craft materials that you may have lying around already.
 The kids loved getting involved and loved playing with their little snappy crocodiles at the end of it.
 I just need to think of more animals we can make!

 What You Will Need